leorodriguesdev/01-github-explorer/README-en.md

 </br>

-## 📖 Sobre
+## 📖 About

-Projeto desenvolvido durante o Ignite da Rocketseat | Trilha ReactJS Chapter I.
+Project developed during the Ignite of Rocketseat | Track ReactJS Chapter I.

 </br>

-## ⚙ Tecnologias
+## ⚙ Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [React](https://www.reactjs.org)
 - [Babel](https://babeljs.io)